-Policy CIR-38: The County seeks to maintain operations of roads and intersections in the unincorporated county area that minimize travel delays.
+Policy CIR-37: The County seeks to maintain operations of roads and intersections in the unincorporated county area that minimize travel delays.
 Operational analysis shall be conducted according to the latest version of the Highway Capacity Manual and as described in the current version of the County's Transportation Impact Study Guidelines.
 In general, the County seeks to maintain Level of Service (LOS) D on arterial roadways and at signalized intersections, as the service level that best aligns with the County's desire to balance its rural character with the needs of supporting economic vitality and growth.

 In situations where the County determines that achieving LOS D would cause an unacceptable conflict with other goals and objectives, minimizing collisions and the adequacy of local access will be the County's priorities.
-Mitigating operational impacts should first focus on reducing the project's vehicular trips through modifying the project definition, applying TDM strategies, and/or applying new technologies that could reduce vehicular travel and associated delays; then secondarily should consider physical infrastructure changes.
+Mitigating operational impacts should first focus on reducing the project's vehicular trips through modifying the project definition and/or applying TDM strategies, and then secondarily should consider physical infrastructure changes.
 Proposed mitigations will be evaluated for their effect on collisions and local access, and for their effectiveness in achieving the maximum potential reduction in the project's operational impacts (see the County's Transportation Impact Study Guidelines for a list of potential mitigation measures).